 What is OneBrowser or OB Browser?

 OneBrowser is a Chromium-style browser/PUP family that can leave a browser profile, updater components, uninstall entries, services, scheduled tasks, and browser data behind.
-On a live PC, users usually notice it because OneBrowser or OB appears in installed apps, because OBUpdateService.exe or an update service keeps running, or because a security tool detects OneBrowser-related files after the user thought the program was gone.
+On a live PC, users usually notice it because OneBrowser, OB, or OIBrowser appears in installed apps, because OneBUpdateService.exe, OBUpdateService.exe, oibupdate, or another update service keeps running, or because a security tool detects OneBrowser-related files after the user thought the program was gone.

 Do not treat every browser-profile file as malicious by itself.
-Files such as Local State, Crashpad, ShaderCache, or component_crx_cache are normal Chromium-style data names.
-The problem is ownership and persistence: if those folders belong to OB Browser and the browser is unwanted, clean the app and its updater path rather than deleting random cache folders from Chrome or Edge.
+Files such as Local State, Crashpad, ShaderCache, chrome_elf.dll, chrome_proxy.exe, or component_crx_cache are normal Chromium-style names in the right vendor path.
+The problem is ownership and persistence: if those files sit under an unwanted OB/OIB browser folder, clean the app and its updater path rather than deleting random cache folders from Chrome or Edge.

 Uninstall OB or OneBrowser first

-Open Settings -> Apps -> Installed apps and search for OB, OneBrowser, One Browser, or OneBrowser Update.
+Open Settings -> Apps -> Installed apps and search for OB, OIB, OneBrowser, OIBrowser, One Browser, or OneBrowser Update.
 If an uninstall entry is present, use it before manual deletion.
-Close browsers and save work first because the uninstaller may close an OB process or updater.
+Close browsers and save work first because the uninstaller may close an OB/OIB process or updater.

 If you see OneBrowser or other suspicious applications that you don't remember installing, you should remove them as well.